CMSgov/beneficiary-fhir-data/rfcs/0011-db-migration.md

 * This is forward-incompatible because the new application requires a column that is not present in the old schema.

 #### Renaming a column and updating the application references for that column
-* This is a fully-incompatible migration because old applications still reference the column by its old name and new applications reference the column by the new name.
+* This is a fully-incompatible migration because old applications still reference the column by its old name (so will not work with the new schema) and the new applications reference the column by the new name (so will not work with the old schema).

 #### Dropping a column and changing the application so that it no longer references that column
-* This is backward-incompatible because old applications reference the column which will not be present in the new schema
+* This is backward-incompatible because old applications reference the column which will not be present in the new schema.
-* This is forward-compatible because new applications work properly with or without the column
+* This is forward-compatible because new applications work properly with or without the column.

 #### Adding a new column or table and NOT changing the application to use it
 * This is fully-compatible.